rahulPragji/bosdid_front/README.md

 2. Make your changes
 3. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- DTEF for providing the opportunity to work on this project
 - All contributors who have helped shape this application